Chris10M/Real-time-Semantic-Segmentation/README.md

 ```

 ## Result
 The FPS metrics are evaluated on a RTX2070.
+The mIoU is calculated for the val data.

 - **Cityscapes**